Matt Rooney

 (5) Pendente Lite Alimony – “Pendente lite” is a Latin phrase which literally means “while the litigation is pending.”
 Hence, this form of alimony is temporary and awarded on motion (or agreed upon between the parties) pending an ultimate resolution of the divorce litigation.
 These awards Will not typically prejudice the ultimate result but, practically speaking, often have the effect of establishing a base-line alimony amount for settlement discussions.

 As our society becomes more complex, the process of deciding the form, amount and duration of alimony is becoming increasingly complex, too.
 In many cases, experienced attorneys are able to help litigants come to an alimony agreement without the time and expense of a trial; the agreed-upon alimony obligation is, in turn, memorialized as part of a property settlement agreement incorporated into a final judgment of divorce.
-However, when the parties cannot agree, New Jersey Family Courts will consider all of the admitted evidence and testimony and then weigh the following thirteen (13) equitable factors pursuant to our state’s alimony statute, N.J.S.A.
-2A:34-23(B):- The actual need and ability of the parties to pay.
+However, when the parties cannot agree, New Jersey Family Courts will consider all of the admitted evidence and testimony and then weigh the following thirteen (13) equitable factors pursuant to our state's alimony statute, N.J.S.A.
+2A:34-23(B):

 - The duration of the marriage